 We have independent Government agencies that ensure children’s wellbeing, ensure that people are safe at work, and ensure that those who break the law and pollute our natural environment are prosecuted.

-We need a Crown entity that can be the voice for all of Aotearoa’s animals.
+We need a Commissioner for Animals that can be the voice for all of Aotearoa’s animals.
 It needs to be fully funded to investigate all animal welfare complaints so when people put animals at risk, it is investigated, and justice can be sought.

-Write a polite email to Prime Minister Jacinda Ardern and Agriculture Minister Damien O’Connor telling them why you want a Crown entity for animals.
+Write a polite email to Prime Minister Jacinda Ardern and Agriculture Minister Damien O’Connor telling them why you want a Commissioner for Animals.

 This email will be sent directly to Prime Minister Jacinda Ardern and Agriculture Minister Damien O’Connor.
 Emails are public information, if you would like to withhold any of your information please write so in your email.